Overview

 Recognized by the U.S. Department of Education (DE), WSCUC is one of the nation’s seven regional accreditors, serving over 180institutions of higher education across California, Hawaii, and the Pacific Region.
 WSCUC accreditation is critical to USC.
 Regional accreditation is what makes USC students eligible to receive Title IV federal funding (across several aid programs) and, as result, allows USC California residents to receive student aid from the state of California.

-USC’s accreditation was reaffirmed in the Spring 2021.
-Our next reaccreditation review begins with a WSCUC offsite review in fall 2030 and a site visit in spring 2031.
-For more information, we invite you to review USC’s current documentation.
+USC’s accreditation was reaffirmed in the spring of 2021.
+Our next comprehensive accreditation review begins with a WSCUC offsite review in fall 2030 and a site visit in spring 2031.
+We invite you to visit this site for further information and background.